Do you want to know how to get rid of German cockroaches? Don’t worry! We have you covered.

 Roaches may gravitate towards this area between washes to drink water and gather food left on dishes.
 While a running dishwasher can kill anything that lingers around, you may still find some of these insects in the area.

 Any small cracks or openings could house hoards of these pests.
-They can enter your home through small holes and hide in crevices in your walls or floors.
+They can enter your home through small holes and hide in your walls or floor crevices.
 If you can see any gaps, shine a light inside and look around.
-The sudden light may make them scatter, but you could get a good idea of what you’re dealing with.
+The sudden light may make them scatter, but you could understand what you’re dealing with.

 Should I Worry about Home Damage?